dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/collecting_responses_via_email.md

 ### Getting started

 Select the &ldquo;Edit project&rdquo; link on the right side of the project header, and choose &ldquo;Responses&rdquo; from the Progress menu.
-Under &ldquo;Collect responses with&hellip;&rdquo;, you can choose &ldquo;both an online form and email&rdquo; to add email responses, or &ldquo;email&rdquo; to remove the form from your project altogether.
+Under &ldquo;Collect responses with&hellip;&rdquo; you can choose &ldquo;both an online form and email&rdquo; to add email responses, or &ldquo;email&rdquo; to remove the form from your project altogether.

 ![Enabling email responses.](../images/email_responses_1.png)

 <div class='alert'>
-    **Note:** If you choose to only accept email responses, you will not be able to add a submission fee or e-signatures to your project.
+    **Note:** If you choose to accept only email responses, you will not be able to add a submission fee or e-signatures to your project.
 </div>

 ### Using a custom email address